Diagnosis and Treatment Plans

 Activating the treatment plan

-Setting a future reminder to review a treatment plan
+Set up a future reminder to review a treatment plan

 Downloading or deleting a treatment plan